Armenia says it is ready to work for Nagorno-Karabakh ceasefire | Law-Order

 Putin reiterated the need for an immediate ceasefire.
 More fighting was reported overnight and throughout Friday.
 Nagorno-Karabakh's defence ministry reported 55 new military casualties, taking the death toll among its forces to 147.

-SHELLING Twenty one civilian have been reported killed and more than 60 wounded in the mountainous enclave, which is part of Azerbaijan but is run by its mostly ethnic Armenian inhabitants.
+SHELLING Eleven civilians have been reported killed and at least 67 wounded in the mountainous enclave, which is part of Azerbaijan but is run by its mostly ethnic Armenian inhabitants.

 The Azeri prosecutor's office said 20 civilians had so far been killed and 55 wounded in Armenian shelling.
 Azerbaijan has not reported on casualties among its military forces.
 The OSCE called for an immediate humanitarian ceasefire to enable the repatriation of the remains of fallen servicemen.